VaibhavSys/FreeTrial-Paymenter-Extension/README.md

 This gives you full flexibility to:
 - Create promotional plans priced under the trial limit.
-- Use one-time coupons to offer free trials.
+- Use one-time coupons and products to offer free trials.
 - Test services internally without actual transactions.

 ## Getting Started